cph-cachet/carp_studies_app/.github/ISSUE_TEMPLATE/improvement.md

 ---
 name: Improvement
-about: Suggest improvements or changes to existing plugins
+about: Suggest improvements or changes to the CARP Studies App
-title: '[Specify the plugin name and version here]'
+title: 'Provide a detailed title that summarizes the suggested improvement'
 labels: 'improvement'
 assignees: ''

 ---

-**Remember to specify the plugin name in the title!**

-### Description
+## Description

-Describe what you will like to see improved/added/removed.
+Describe what you will like to see improved/added/removed and why, e.g., what study would this help.

+## Screenshots

+If applicable, add screenshots to help explain what you want to improve.

-### Additional information
+## Additional information

 Add any other info about the problem here.